 If you are planning to buy or sell a used RV, your first question is likely, “What is this RV worth?”
 Before you list your RV for sale or make an offer on a used RV to purchase, you need to have a clear idea of the value of the RV which begs the question, Is There an Official Kelley Blue Book for RVs?

-Although there is no Kelley Blue Book to help you determine the value of your RV, there are other excellent resources to help you find out what your RV is worth.
+Although there is no Kelley Blue Book to help you determine the value of your RV, there are other excellent resources like the NADA RV Pricing Guide, RVTrader Price Check and RVchecks reports to help you find the value of your RV or camper.